YogiOnBioinformatics/Principles-of-Data-Science/README.md

 :file_folder: `Machine Learning/`

 Files inside relate to both Machine Learning as well as in-depth results of multiple linear regression.
-The packages used for this section were `glmnet`, `rpart`, `rpart.plot` and `mdsr`
+The packages used for this section were `glmnet`, `rpart`, `rpart.plot` and `mdsr`.